Reporting Suspected Child Abuse or Neglect

 - During New Employee Orientation sessions

-In addition, members of the HR Service Center will be available to discuss the provisions and procedures of the policy with employees.
+In addition, Human Resources staff will be available to discuss the provisions and procedures of the policy with employees.

 6.2 Reporting incidences

-Additionally, James Madison University employees may also report suspected child abuse or neglect to their supervisors or other university officials, including Public Safety (540-568-6912), Human Resources (540-568-6165), or a member of their department's administration.
+Additionally, James Madison University employees may also report suspected child abuse or neglect to their supervisors or other university officials, including Public Safety (540-568-6912), Human Resources (540-568-6165), or a member of their department’s administration.
 Such an internal report will relieve the employee of the responsibility of reporting the matter to Social Services if the employee received the information in the course of his or her professional services to the university.
-In that case, the internal report made by the employee to the supervisor, public safety officer, or department head shall be forwarded immediately by the university official receiving the internal report to HR.
-HR shall forward the report to Social Services.
-HR will disclose the name of the employee(s) reporting the incident of suspected child abuse/neglect to DSS officials.
+In that case, the internal report made by the employee to the supervisor, public safety officer, or department head shall be forwarded immediately by the university official receiving the internal report to Human Resources.
+Human Resources shall forward the report to Social Services.
+Human Resources will disclose the name of the employee(s) reporting the incident of suspected child abuse/neglect to DSS officials.

 Human Resources will then notify the reporting employee the date the report is forwarded to Social Services, and shall forward any communication resulting from the report, including any information about any actions taken regarding the report, to the employee who made the initial report.

 The employee who suspects child abuse or neglect shall disclose all information that is the basis for his or her suspicion to Social Services, and upon request, shall make available any information, records, or reports that document the basis for the report.
 All employees who maintain a record of a child who is the subject of such a report shall cooperate with the investigating agency and shall make related information, records and reports available to the investigating agency unless such disclosure violates the federal Family Educational Rights and Privacy Act (20 U.S.C. § 1232g).